tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

 The EIP system defines a minimum set of information and criteria to be included in a proposal.
 Security discussions take place but important considerations are not always documented with the EIP.
 Furthermore, security-related information and design decisions might blend into technical documentation, lacking visibility and not being easily available for the security community posing a greater threat for changing security aspects to not be considered in later phases of the EIP (e.g. implementation phase).

 Existing proposed changes to the ethereum protocol (e.g. [EIP-1057 - PoW change Ethhash to ProgPoW](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1057.md)) and a recently surfaced security vulnerability introduced with [EIP-1283](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1283.md) that was part of the initial Constantinople hard-fork demonstrate the importance of security considerations.
 Following discussions about maturing the EIP system to better address security in the change management process, we propose to pro-actively encourage a security discussion by adding a "Security Considerations" section to the minimum set of information provided with an EIP.
-It is important to document security considerations as part of the EIP to better manage and understand the risks introduced as well as to provide a basis for exploring and assessing the potential impact of the proposed change.
+It is important to document security considerations as part of the EIP to better manage and understand the risks introduced, as well as to provide a basis for exploring and assessing the potential impact of the proposed change.

 ## Motivation
 <!--The motivation is critical for EIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the EIP solves.
 EIP submissions without sufficient motivation may be rejected outright.-->

-The technology community established various ways of publishing memoranda to exchange important information and guidelines as well as to discuss and agree on standards and improvements that can manifest in changes to processes and technology.
+The technology community established various ways of publishing memoranda to exchange important information and guidelines, as well as to discuss and agree on standards and improvements that can manifest in changes to processes and technology.
 Change is inherent in any organization and technology.
 Given the potential impact and far-reaching consequences - especially in the DLT/Blockchain ecosystem - it is critical to take an organized approach to prevent unintended consequences and therefore reduce risk.

 At present individual security considerations are not part of the EIP as defined with EIP-1 and therefore not consistently documented nor easily accessible for discussion.